EXCLUSIVE: ICB restructuring having 'big impact' on local areas

 ‘There are lots of very significant areas that we are used to working on together, often areas where we fund things jointly to make things easier and more simplified for people, like continuing health care, Section 117 and funded nursing care, where it's really unclear where those responsibilities now sit.'

-McGregor said local authorities were increasingly seeing people they used to work with in these important areas ‘disappearing', adding there was a ‘lack of clarity about where the kind of legal responsibilities the ICBs have to do that will sit'.
+McGregor said local authorities were increasingly seeing people they used to work with in these important areas ‘disappearing'.

 The ADASS president said there were some ‘quite significant amounts of money' owed to local authorities by ICBs around the country due to delays and disputes which was adding to financial pressure on local authorities.